RUB-EP1/amplitude-serialization/README.md

       "ma": 0.493677,
       "width": 0.07
     },
+  }
 ```
+The string values that are not expanded in the  `"appendix"` should be identifiers declared in the serialization document.

+### Validation Block

 The last block `validation` provides reference values of the amplitude for every chain at a single kinematic point.
+This section acts as a model integrity check, providing reference amplitudes for comparison against calculated values.

 <details>
   <summary>See the full example</summary>